w3f/Grants-Program/applications/liberland.md

 ### Virtual Land and Assets
 Land in Liberland, both the real and virtual versions thereof, will be tokenized into on-chain assets.
 The initial purchase of the land will be by an Initial Land Offering (ILO).
 After privatizing most land, further purchases will occur using Liberland's blockchain dex virtual marketplaces.
+We will create our own Land ownership pallet, thanks to our implementation of LLM Pallet we want to build on our on-chain asset implementation, using will build a pallet that allows users to own and trade Virtual Land.
+Liberland's Land ownership pallet will have the same Deed functionality as a current land ownership realestate web2.
+The pallet will use pallet-assets combined with custom functionality to keep an on-chain registry, keeping track of the address, geo locations and owner address.

 #### Merging the Real and the Virtual
 Many marketplaces for digital items are currently available on blockchains (primarily the Ethereum blockchain), such as;